Research

 Drugs and their metabolites, as well as drug-like environmental agents, could display broad and sometimes potent off-target effects, interference with lipid metabolic pathways being one of them.
 Using in silico structural similarity screening and in vitro assay validation, we found a class of environmental chemicals, benzalkonium chlorides (BACs), as potent inhibitor of DHCR7 (Herron et al., Tox.
 Sci., 2016).
 Furthermore, using a multi-omics approach by combining lipidomcs, targeted sterolomics, and RNA sequencing, we found that BACs indeed alter sterol and lipid homeostasis in embryonic brain (Herron et al., Tox.
 Sci., 2019).

 In parallel, we have identified major metabolic pathways of BACs by cytochromes P450 found in human liver, which include omega- and (omega-1)-hydroxylation reactions and subsequent secondary metabolites (Seguin et al., Chem.
 Res.
 Tox.
 2019).
-Our ongoing effort include further elucidation of the BAC metabolic pathways and the mechanisms of transport of BACs by transporters using in vitro models and the interactions between metabolism, transport, and toxicity in animal models and in humans.
+Our ongoing effort include further elucidation of the BAC metabolic pathways and the mechanisms of transport of BACs by transporters using in vitro models, the interactions between metabolism, transport, and toxicity, and the impact of BACs on gut microbiome and gut-liver interactions in animal models and in humans.
+Check out our recent papers in these areas:

 Metabolic pathways of benzalkonium chloride (BAC) by human cytochromes P450